sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

   Mercury may also be extracted from Hingula (cinnabar) in one of the following ways:—

-  (a) Hingula is to be rubbed for one day with lime juice or lemon juice, and then subjected to the process of Urdhapatanam (upward sublimation by means of Vidyadhara [Jantram](# "See chapter on Jantram or apparata.")).
+  (a) Hingula is to be rubbed for one day with lime juice or lemon juice, and then subjected to the process of Urdhapatanam (upward sublimation by means of Vidyadhara Jantram[^22]).
 Mercury, thus obtained, is pure and free from all the blemishes and coverings.
 It may be used in everything without being subjected to the eight indispensable operations of mercury.

+[^22]: "See chapter on Jantram or apparata."

 Or

   (b) Hingula is to be broken into small pieces of the size of rice, kept in an earthen pot, saturated several times with the juice of lime or of changeri for three days, and dried everytime by being exposed to the sun in day time and to open air at night.
 Then, it is again to be saturated with the juice of lime fruit or of changeri, and kept in an earthen vessel, which is to be covered with an earthen basin, the convex side of which is to be rubbed with powdered chalk, (the joint being cemented with mud).
 Water is to be put into the basin, and heat applied underneath.
-The water is to be replaced as soon as it gets heated; and this is to be done at least for 30 times, before mercury begins to be deposited on the convex side of the water [basin](# " The apparatus described hereis called a Vidyadhara.
-Jantram.").
+The water is to be replaced as soon as it gets heated; and this is to be done at least for 30 times, before mercury begins to be deposited on the convex side of the water basin[^23].
 The mercury so obtained is pure,

+[^23]: " The apparatus described hereis called a Vidyadhara.
+Jantram."

 Or